 A decision by the Chinese Government to no longer be the processor of the world’s discarded plastic means the vast majority of recycling ends up as landfill or in our oceans.

-Plastic Pile Doesn’t Need To Pollute Our Planet
+Plastics Do Not Need To Pollute Our Planet

 Plastics Pirate aims to address this worldwide problem by giving much of this plastic a greater value that benefits the environment and our communities.